 For example, installing too large doors for the tracks exerts excessive pressure, leading to a breakdown.
 When the door is too small, there may not be adequate grip, causing the door to slide and injure someone or damage vehicles.
-To avoid these problems, find the measurements of the following:
+To avoid these problems, either you, or your San Diego garage door repairman need to find the measurements of the following:

 Choosing the right system entails finding the exact measurements of the sideroom.
 It is the available space or area to the side of the garage door.
 Some refer to this as the space between the side opening of the door vis-a-vis the wall immediately next to it.